vlang/awesome-v/README.md

 ### Scientific computing

-- [vnm](https://github.com/tailsmails/vnm) - An extremely lightweight, compiled neural network library written in pure V.
+- [vnm](https://github.com/tailsmails/vnm) - A minimalist, compiled neural network library written in the V programming language.
 - [vplot](https://github.com/erdetn/vplot) - V wrapper for GNU Plot (`gnuplot_i`).
 - [vsl](https://github.com/vlang/vsl) - A Scientific Library with a great variety of different modules.
 Although most modules offer pure-V definitions, it also provides modules that wrap known C libraries among other backends that allow high performance computing as an alternative.
 Also provides opinionated wrappers for OpenBLAS, LAPACKE, MPI, OpenCL among other libraries.
 - [vstats](https://github.com/rodabt/vstats) - A dependency-free Linear Algebra, Statistics, and Machine Learning library written from scratch in V.